Skip to main content

 Select your course and apply

-• Current Year 9 students (for studying in Year 10) are ONLY eligible to apply for a Certificate II level course from the guide.
+• Current Year 9 students (applying to study in Year 10): eligible to apply for Certificate II level courses only.

-• Current Year 10 and Year 11 students (for studying in Year 11 and/or 12) can apply for any of the Certificate II, Certificate III or Certificate IV level courses from the guide.
+• Current Year 10 and Year 11 students (applying to study in Year 11 and/or 12): eligible to apply for Certificate II, Certificate III, or Certificate IV level courses.

 It is now more important than ever to ensure your application is competitive.
 Please click on the link to view some recommendations.